That-Dev-Girl-Sites/jhalabi.com/_posts/2017-08-08-manual-accessibility-testing.md

 Yes, I am asking you to look at code too.
 You can do this by viewing source (Ctrl-U) in your browser or by using your browser's developer tools.
 Test for the following things in the page's source code:

-1. __All content on the page is inside a landmark role__ <br> All means all - header logo, skip links, off-canvas navigation… everything.
+1. __All content on the page is inside a landmark role__ <br> All means all: header logo, skip links, off-canvas navigation… everything.
 2. __Is there any content that should be put into a new landmark?__ <br> There could be some complementary content inside the main content or a header inside a section.
 3. __Landmarks are using the HTML5 semantic tags, not the role attribute__ <br> While the role attribute works, it is better form to use the HTML5 semantic tags for landmarks because it involves less code.